 Choose Fonts Carefully

-Fonts might not cross your mind when creating ecommerce product pages, but typography is an integral part of design.
+Fonts might not cross your mind when creating ecommerce product pages, but typography is integral to design.
 So pick a font that's easy and large enough to read — and always avoid Comic Sans!

-Fonts can make a big difference when it comes to conversions.
+Fonts can make a big difference when it comes to readability and therefore conversions.

 Here’s proof: By making the simple font changes in the image below, Click Laboratory reduced bounce rate by 10%, decreased exit rate by 19%, and increased form conversion rate by 133%.